 Xenon fluoride, XeF2, is even available commercially and used to etch silicon microprocessors.
 It is also used in the manufacture of the anticancer drug, 5-fluorouracil.

 Xenon - it's a knock-out gas

 Xenon is produced as a byproduct from liquid-air plants.
-World production is currently ca 10 million litres (10,000 m3, around six tonnes) per year of which 15 per cent is used as an anaesthetic.
+World production is currently ca 10 million litres (10,000 m3, around 60 tonnes) per year of which 15% is used as an anaesthetic.
 Xenon was first successfully used this way in 1951, and though expensive it has few side effects and so is increasingly being used today in surgery.

 Radioactive xenon-133, with a half-life of five days, is produced in nuclear reactors and is used in medical imaging, specifically photon emission tomography (PET) to examine the heart, lungs, and brain.

 When an electric discharge is passed through xenon, a gentle blue light is emitted, which extends into the 'safe' part of the ultraviolet region, and so xenon can be used for sun beds and the biocidal lamps seen in food preparation areas.